mahilab/Syntacts/tutorials/gui.md

 # Device Bar

-- The Device Bar is where you select the audio interface you wish to use.
+- The Device Bar is where you select the audio interface you wish to use for the current Session.
-- Using the drop down arrows, you can choose your API, device, and sample rate.
+- Using the drop down menus, you can choose your API, device, and sample rate.
-- The second icon from the right will show a pop-up window listing all available devices.
-Devices denoted with a `*` are system defaults.
+- The second button from the right will show a pop-up window listing all available devices.
+Devices denoted with a `*` are system or API defaults.
-- The last icon will refresh the Syntacts session in the event that you need to reconnect/reboot a device.
+- The last button will refresh the Syntacts session in the event that you need to reconnect/reboot a device.

 <p align="center">
     <img src="https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/tut-gui/device_bar.gif" width="600">